-The Jacquelyn Y. Kelley School is such a special place to learn and grow.
+We continue to uphold the belief that, "The Jacquelyn Y. Kelley School is such a special place to learn and grow.
 We are proud of our beautiful school and have high expectations for each and every student.
 Our students are kind, compassionate, and inquisitive.
 Together with our dedicated staff, we strive to make connections with students to help them feel valued, accepted, and safe.
-Whether we are learning in person or remotely at home, our goal is to encourage active student engagement to foster a lifetime love for learning.
+Our goal is to encourage active student engagement to foster a lifetime love for learning."